PostHog/posthog.com/contents/handbook/growth/sales/overview.md

 **Sales**
 - Simon
-  - Team Lead, AE for a handful of the Largest cuatomers
+  - Team Lead, AE for a handful of the Largest customers
 - Cameron
   - AE for Medium & Large customers in the Americas region
 - Scott